-There are many ways you can do liquid diet and only one specific liquid diet doesn’t exist.
+There are many ways you can do a liquid diet and only one specific liquid diet doesn’t exist.
 There are many variations of a very low calorie diet that has you subsist on juice, smoothies, clinically prepared nutritional drinks, and lemon juice for days, weeks or even months.
 Some of these diets are used by medical professionals to intervene in cases of diseased obesity; others are followed by Hollywood starlets looking to lose weight fast for some character role.
 If you decided that you want to lose weight fast with a liquid diet you have to educate yourself on the risk and implications before choosing one.

 While they can be effective, liquid diets are not always a healthy weight loss plan.
 Some of liquid weight loss plans are simply not a good idea to follow unless you are under medical care and supervised by your health counselor.
 However you can lose weight very quickly if you follow one, but it may not be worth with the long term consequences.
 So before deciding that you want to go with one please read the following article carefully brought to you by professional nutritionists and health counselors.